 The Everlasting Sunday by Robert Lukins

-.
-I was born in England in March 1962 and have a photo of me as a babe-in-arms outside our home, a caravan, dated late 1962.
+Robert Lukins' debut novel is set in a home for boys in England during the freezing winter of 1962-63, known as the Big Freeze.
+I was born in England in March 1962, and I have a photo of me as a babe-in-arms outside our home, a caravan, dated late 1962.
 Reading Lukins' book had me wondering how we survived the Big Freeze!?

 Dyschronia by Jennifer Mills